 These are the tasks of an agile change manager:

-- You collect and prioritise your stakeholders’ wishes.
+- You collect and prioritize your stakeholders’ wishes.
 Put RfCs on the Change backlog as Change requests.
-A backlog is basically a prioritised list of work that needs to be done.
-If you want to prioritise well, you need to be aware of what’s going on in your organization.
+A backlog is basically a prioritized list of work that needs to be done.
+If you want to prioritize well, you need to be aware of what’s going on in your organization.
 You investigate the different RfCs and compare interests and problems.
-Use this comparison to prioritise, and review your prioritisation regularly, like every 2 weeks for instance.
+Use this comparison to prioritize, and review your prioritization regularly, like every 2 weeks for instance.